ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 - auth_token_signing_key
   - This is the Data Hub's private key, which it uses to sign auth tokens sent to FIS
 - wkvs_api_url
-  - Used to contact WKVS to get the GHGA public key
+  - Used to contact WKVS to get the GHGA central public key (alternatively this could be directly configured as fis_public_key)

 ---

 ### IFRS:
 The role of the IFRS is to shepherd files into archival, by copying them from a Hub's `interrogation` bucket into the `permanent` bucket located at the same Data Hub.
 This only occurs once the Data Hub in question has completed the interrogation process, as detailed in the [DHFS section](#dhfs) above.
 This is the last step for a file in the Upload Path.
 Unlike the FIS and DHFS, the IFRS operates only as an event consumer.

 #### IFRS Event Consumer
 The IFRS subscribes to `FileUpload` outbox events from the UCS but only acts when it encounters an event with the state `archived`.
 It further validates the event using the [ArchivableFileUpload schema](#archivablefileupload).
-If the event represents a new, valid `FileUpload`, the IFRS copies the file from the `interrogation` bucket specified by `FileUpload.storage_alias` into the same location's `permanent` bucket.
+If the event represents a valid `FileUpload`, IFRS first checks that it doesn't already have this file registered.
+If it's indeed a new upload, IFRS copies the file from the `interrogation` bucket specified by `FileUpload.storage_alias` into the same location's `permanent` bucket.
 Once that is successful, the IFRS issues a `FileInternallyRegistered` event.
 This process is already in place within the IFRS, but some small tweaks are required.
-For example, the IFRS currently generates a *new* file ID when it registers a new file, meaning the same file has a different object ID.
-This should change so the file ID generated for a new upload in the first communication to the UCS by the GHGA Connector remains for eternity.
+For example, the IFRS currently generates a *new* file ID when it registers a new file, meaning the a file would have one object ID in what is currently the inbox bucket, and a different object ID in permanent storage.
+This should change so the file ID is used as the object ID and remains constant from the time it is generated in the UCS through its lifespan at GHGA.

 #### A note on file IDs and file accessions in the IFRS
 In the future, file accessions will not exist in the file services.
 For now though, we will still identify files by the file ID and/or accession number depending on the context.
 For example, during file upload we point to files using the file ID, but during file download a user specifies a file using the accession number.
 There is no mechanism external to the file services that performs that linkage in a decoupled way -- but there will be, one day!
 For now, the IFRS will keep the accession as the primary key for the file metadata object.
 In the future, the primary key will be switched to the object ID/file ID and accessions will be scrubbed from the database.